 - in the United States.

-For Sexual Harassment that exceeds the scope of this policy, please see the UNC Greensboro Student Code of Conduct and Human Resource Workplace Harassment & Discrimination policies.
+For Sex Discrimination or Sexual Harassment that exceeds the scope of this policy, please see the UNC Greensboro Student Code of Conduct and Human Resource Workplace Harassment & Discrimination policies.

-An individual who is alleged to be the victim of conduct that could constitute sexual harassment
+An individual who is alleged to be the victim of conduct that could constitute sexual harassment.
+While anyone may report incidents of Sex Discrimination and Sexual Harassment to the University, only a Complainant may submit a Formal Complaint to the Title IX Coordinator.

 (knowing), voluntary (freely given), active (not passive), meaning that,